Skip to main content

 Learn about using 1Password to store and manage your passwords at UC San Diego.

-UC San Diego is moving from LastPass to 1Password
+UC San Diego moved from LastPass to 1Password

-On October 13, 2025, UC San Diego will adopt 1Password as our official password manager.
-Timeline:
+On October 13, 2025, UC San Diego adopted 1Password as our official password manager.

-• December 2025: LastPass will be retired.
-All LastPass users tied to the UCSD Business Account will receive an invitation for an optional, free LastPass account.
+• December 2025: LastPass was retired.
+All LastPass users tied to the UCSD Business Account received an invitation for an optional, free LastPass account.

 UC San Diego has vetted and tested 1Password to be our password manager software of choice.
 No more writing down passwords on a sticky note or keeping a spreadsheet on your desktop!